AdobeDocs/commerce-operations.en/help/configuration/remote-storage/cloud-support.md

 ## Environment variable

 The `REMOTE_STORAGE` variable is used during the [deploy phase](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/deploy/process.html) of a cloud infrastructure project.
-The variable definition is as follows:

 ### `REMOTE_STORAGE`